kimbring2/minecraft_ai/README.md

 ![Treechop-v0 traning loss graph](https://github.com/kimbring2/MineRL/blob/master/image/14-47-20.png)

 Loss graph shows that there is no ploblem in traning process.
 However, it looks like it need more epoch.

+# Reinforcment Learning
+Changing the number and combination of learning behaviors to follow or changing the number of networks did not improve performance any more.
+So we examined how to use reinforcement learning additionally.